FeatureBaseDB/featurebase/docs/installation.md

 Windows is currently not supported as a target deployment platform for Pilosa, but developing and running Pilosa is made possible by Docker.
 See the [Docker](#docker) documentation for using Docker for Windows and Docker Toolbox.

 Windows Subsystem for Linux is currently not supported.

+### Docker

+1. Install Docker for your platform.
+On Linux, Docker is available via your package manager.
+On MacOS, you can use Docker for Mac or Docker Toolbox.
+On Windows, you can use Docker for Windows or Docker Toolbox.

+2. **This step is necessary only if you are using Docker Toolbox**, otherwise skip to step 3:

+    a.
+Start the Docker support using `docker-machine start` in a terminal.
+The environment variables of the terminal should be updated accordingly, run `docker-machine env` to display the necessary commands.

+    b.
+Set up port forwarding in the VirtualBox GUI or on the command line.
+Guest port should be 10101.
+For the host port, 10101 is recommended.
+If the `VBoxManage` command is in your `PATH`, you can use the following command (assuming you use the default VM):

+    ```
+    VBoxManage modifyvm "default" --natpf1 "pilosa,tcp,,10101,,10101"
+    ```

+3. Confirm that the Docker daemon is running in the background:
+    ```
+    docker version
+    ```

+    If you are getting a "command not found" or similar, check that `docker` command is in your path.
+If you don't see the server listed, start the Docker application.

+4. Pull the official Pilosa image from Docker Hub:

+    ```
+    docker pull pilosa/pilosa:latest
+    ```

+5. Make sure Pilosa is installed successfully, and make it accessible:

+    ```
+    docker run -d --rm --name pilosa -p 10101:10101 pilosa/pilosa:latest server --bind 0.0.0.0:10101
+    ```

+6. Check that it is accessible from outside the container.

+    Run the following in a separate terminal:
+    ```
+    curl localhost:10101/schema
+    ```

+    If that returns `{"indexes":null}` or similar, then Pilosa is accessible from outside the container.
+Otherwise check that you have correctly typed `-p 10101:10101` when running the Pilosa container and the port mappings in VirtualBox is correct (Docker Toolbox only).

+7. When you want to terminate the Pilosa container, you can run the following:
+    ```
+    docker stop pilosa
+    ```

+#### What's next?

+Head over to the [Getting Started](../getting-started/) guide to create your first Pilosa index.